PS-Professional/Laravel-setup-on-docker/README.md

 This project will make three containers on your Docker host:

-* A webserver using Nginx image (Nginx:alpine)
+* A webserver using Apache2 and also Laravel (using php:7.4-apache)

 * A databse using MySQL (mysql:5.7.22)

-* A container serving PHP tools for serving Laravel (using php:7.2-fpm)

 As first step, all you need to do is run the run.sh script to setup files and containers.
 This script has three functions: